MarsBased/handbook/guides/seo-guidelines.md

 Basically, this adds extra information to the HTML tags and attributes in order to help search engines understand complex data models and their attributes, so they can create rich snippets.

-In these pages, the Schema for recipes has been used, highlighting not only the picture, but also the ratings, the number of votes, number of reviews, the cooking time and the calories count.
+In these pages, the Schema for recipes has been used, highlighting not only the picture but also the ratings, the number of votes, number of reviews, the cooking time and the calories count.

 Pages with schema.org provide more meaningful information to the users, but also to the crawlers, and therefore rank better.

-Frontend developers might have some concerns on how this can pollute their code.
-I actually wrote a piece on <a href="http://www.alexrodba.com/2016/03/23/How-To-Include-Extra-Schema-Org-Metadata-Without-Messing-Your-Content.html" title="How to include extra schema.org metadata without messing your content" target="_blank">how to include schema.org metadata without interfering with your current code</a>.
+Frontend developers might have some concerns about how this can pollute their code.
+We actually wrote a piece on <a href="http://www.alexrodba.com/2016/03/23/How-To-Include-Extra-Schema-Org-Metadata-Without-Messing-Your-Content.html" title="How to include extra schema.org metadata without messing your content" target="_blank">how to include schema.org metadata without interfering with your current code</a>.

 ## The content